aniloc111/Video-Paragraph-Captioning/README.md

 # Video-Paragraph-Captioning
-tensorflow implementation of the paper "Video Paragraph Captioning Using Hierarchical Recurrent Neural Networks" in CVPR 2016
+TensorFlow implementation of the paper "Video Paragraph Captioning Using Hierarchical Recurrent Neural Networks" in CVPR 2016